usnistgov/thermoextrap/CONTRIBUTING.md

     make test-all
     ```

-09. Commit your changes and push your branch to GitHub:
+1. Create changelog fragment.
+See [scriv] for more info.

+    ```bash
+    scriv create --edit
     ```

+1. Commit your changes and push your branch to GitHub:

+    ```bash
-    $ git add .
+    git add .
-    $ git commit -m "Your detailed description of your changes."
-    $ git push origin name-of-your-bugfix-or-feature
+    git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
     ```

+    Note that the pre-commit hooks will force the commit message to be in the [conventional sytle][conventional-style].
+To assist this, you may want to commit using [commitizen].

+    ```bash
+    cz commit
+    ```

-10. Submit a pull request through the GitHub website.
+1. Submit a pull request through the GitHub website.

 ### Dependency management